NormanwOw/Shavuha-Telegram-Bot/README.md

 This is the bot for ordering and payment some products with inline mode, product images, section of administration and database.
 * Language **'RU'**

-**Aiogram** is the main libriary to working wiht Telegram API in this project.
+**Aiogram** is the main libriary for working with Telegram API in this project.

 ## Install
 To get started with this BOT you should to edit constants `API_TOKEN` and `PAY_TOKEN` in the config file `config.py`.